 Rape Culture defines the ways in which sexual violence is trivialized and normalized.
 It involves victims being blamed, shamed and encouraged to hide their abuse.
 It can be present in media and institutions as well as general societal practices.
 Rape culture is certainly not exclusive to Thailand; it happens everywhere.
 This post discusses the presence of rape culture in Thailand alone.
 For more definition, see here and here.

 I was recently teaching a class of four people, two men and two women.
 During that class, one of the male students made a joke about me to a female member of staff.
-I didn’t hear it, so she repeated it to me.
+I didn’t quite catch it, so she repeated it to me.

 “He said that if you don’t pass him for this class, he will rape you”.

 “Rape.
 He will rape you”.
 She reiterated with a giggle.